hs102/Perfume-Blog/README.md

 - General Assembly for the project requirements and guidance
 - The perfume community for inspiration
-- Fellow developers for code reviews and feedback
-- Khalil for the design ideas (and Dennis for actually implementing them)
+- Big thanks to my instructors Khalil and Dennis for teaching me all of this